cosmos/sdk-tutorials/publish-app-do/index.md

 ---
 parent:
-  title: Publish your Starport app on Digital Ocean
+  title: Deploy your Starport Blockchain on Digital Ocean
 order: 0
 description: Publish the Starport blockchain application on an Ubuntu 20.04 droplet on Digital Ocean.
 ---